omerjava/employeeManagerApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.2.